Luis De Ávila

-Luis De Ávila (born May 29, 2001) is a Colombian professional baseball pitcher for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+Luis Felipe De Ávila Pajaro (born May 29, 2001) is a Colombian professional baseball pitcher for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+He represented the Colombian national team at the 2023 World Baseball Classic.

 Career

 Colorado Rockies

 De Ávila signed with the Colorado Rockies as an international free agent on July 2, 2017.
 He made his professional debut in 2018 with the Dominican Summer League Rockies, posting a 6.16 ERA over 8 games.
 On March 1, 2019, De Ávila was suspended 72 games after testing positive for Boldenone, a performance-enhancing substance.
 He was released by the Rockies organization on September 20.

 Kansas City Royals

 On November 20, 2019, De Ávila signed a minor league contract with the Kansas City Royals organization.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 De Ávila was utilized as a relief pitcher during the 2021 season, splitting the campaign between the rookie-level Arizona Complex League Royals and Single-A Columbia Fireflies.
 In 27 appearances out of the bullpen for the two affiliates, he compiled a 5-4 record and 4.99 ERA with 64 strikeouts across 57 2/3 innings pitched.